logzio/logz-docs/_source/user-guide/alerts/index.md

 You'll see a paginated list of all alerts configured for your account.

-* You can enable/disable alerts, as needed.
+## Order or filter the list

 * You can click the column headers to sort the list by **severity** or chronologically by when alerts were **created** or **updated**.

-* You can click the **Menu button <i class="li li-ellipsis-v"></i>** to edit, duplicate, or delete an alert.

-* To view the alert logs over the last 3 days, click the **Menu button <i class="li li-ellipsis-v"></i>** and select **View last events**.

-  You'll be taken to Kibana Discover, with the logs filtered by the alert ID over the last 36 hours.
-Each log document represents an event when the alert triggered.

-  You can click the **Investigate** button to drill down on the raw logs that caused the alert to trigger.

-* You can filter the list of alerts by tags, severity, who created and/or updated the alert, and its status (whether it is active or disabled).
+* Filter the list of alerts by multiple criteria, including tags, severity, who created and/or updated the alert, and status (active/disabled).

   <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/filter-alerts.mp4" type="video/mp4" />
   </video>

+## Enable or disable alerts temporarily

+* Toggle the **Active** button, to enable or disable an alert, as needed.
+You have the option to filter the list of alerts by their **Active** state.

+## Edit, duplicate, or delete an alert

+* You can click the **Menu button <i class="li li-ellipsis-v"></i>** to edit, duplicate, or delete an alert.

+## View the latest events when the alert tiggered

+* You can view the logs written by the alert over the last 3 days.
+Each log represents a discrete incident when the alert triggered.

+  Click the **Menu button <i class="li li-ellipsis-v"></i>** and select **View last events**.

+  You'll be taken to the Kibana Discover view, filtered by the alert ID over the last 36 hours.
+Each log document represents an event, when the alert's query and triggering conditions were met.

+  You can click the **Investigate** button to drill down on the raw logs that caused the alert to trigger.